ExpIMD/Life_Game/README.md

 Any dead cell with exactly three live neighbors becomes alive (reproduction).
 Neighbors are counted in all 8 directions around the cell (including diagonals).

-Each live cell stores its "age" — the number of generations it has been alive.
+Each live cell stores its age — the number of generations it has been alive.
 The cell’s color becomes brighter with age.

 ## User Features